|

 Intricacy of construction~

-Flat simple and common pieces with little dimension and design were
+Flat, simple and average pieces with little dimension

-less expensive when they were originally made, and are not as
+and design were less expensive when they were originally made, and are not

 desirable to collectors now.